google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

       });
     }

-The [Express](http://expressjs.com/) server in our demo has a matching request listener for `/api/save-subscription/` endpoint:
+The [Express](http://expressjs.com/) server in our demo has a matching request listener for the `/api/save-subscription/` endpoint:

     app.post('/api/save-subscription/', function (req, res) {

-In this route we validate the subscription, just to make sure the request is ok and not full of
+In this route we validate the subscription just to make sure the request is OK and not full of
 garbage:

     const isValidSaveRequest = (req, res) => {